SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 New Castle

-Enters on December 14; Note: Randall went on to found the Free Will Baptist faith.
+Enters on December 14; Note: Randall went on to found the Free Will Baptist denomination

 Hall Dep.
 I